 The APM currently sells paperback and hardback editions:

 Members can apply for a 10% discount, but there is currently no mechanism to automate this on the website.
 What?
 Yes, I know.
-There is also no digital edition available from APM directly.
+There is a digital edition available for APM members.

 However, you can also buy from booksellers, and Amazon lists a Kindle edition.
 But, only the UK Amazon site currently lists a print edition, and that’s the paperback.
 I’ll update this if I spot changes.